aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Use these values to set `userToSave` object.

 _Note: everytime the `App` component renders the `cacheUser` will run.
-This will garuantee that our global state will always have the user's metadata._
+This will guarantee that our global state will always have the user's metadata._

 ## 5. Client-side: Allow the user to register and log in/out

 In `client/components/Nav.jsx`, you will need to:
-1. Import the `Auth0` and use it inside the `Nav` component.
+1. Import the `useAuth0` hook and use it inside the `Nav` component.
 1. Destructure the `logout` and `loginWithRedirect`.
-1. Call these functions in the three handlers.
+1. Call these functions without passing any parameters.

 We will call `loginWithRedirect` in the `handleRegister` and pass an object that will tell Auth0 to redirect to the `/register` route.
 ```